PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 - Testing and scanning (triggered by pushes to `main`, `release`, `feature*`, and `rc*` branches)
 - Periodic checks for updates to common assets
 - Automatic creation of pull requests for `feature*` and `rc*` branches
-- Automatic tagging, publishing, and deployment of the `main` and `release` branches to the development, staging and production environments
+- Automatic tagging, publishing, and deployment (by triggering a deploment workflow in an [external repository](https://github.com/PSDI-UK/psdi-data-conversion-deployment) of the `main` and `release` branches to the development, staging and production environments

 See the comments within the files for further details.
 See also the [section on deployment](#deployment) for details specific to deployment tasks.